saviynt/cyberark-vault-connector/README.md

 The CyberArk Vault connector supports fetching secret from vault.
 It supports 2 modes of integration - PVWA and CCP.

-1. PVWA mode of integration supports basic authentication.
+1. PVWA mode of integration supports dynamic bearer token authentication.
 2. CCP mode of integration supports client certificate based authentication.

 This document outlines the steps to use this connector.